-1. We might not know the spectrum that well.
+- 1. We might not know the spectrum that well.
 For example, for non-accreting neutron stars there is a question about whether the spectrum is dominated by hydrogen or helium.
 You might think hydrogen is a given, because the NS surface gravity is so strong that the lightest element present will float to the top, but there is evidence from some young neutron stars (such as Cas A) that heavier elements can dominate on occasion, and a suggestion dating from the 1960s that given enough time the hydrogen might be slowly fused into helium, which could deplete the hydrogen at the photosphere.
-Moreover, it makes a big difference: helium atmospheres often give 50%(!) larger radii than hydrogen atmospheres, with an equally good fit to the data.

-2. Another assumption is that the full surface emits uniformly.
+Moreover, it makes a big difference: helium atmospheres often give 50%(!) larger radii than hydrogen atmospheres, with an equally good fit to the data. - 2.
+Another assumption is that the full surface emits uniformly.
 This is a crucial assumption whether the star being modeled is a non-accreting neutron star, or one that is undergoing X-ray bursts.
 But bursts often have oscillations in their intensity that indicate that there is a hot spot on the surface, so clearly the emission isn't completely uniform.
-Even when there are no detectable oscillations, there can be nonuniformity; we found that in one particular burst source, which has no oscillations, the fraction of the surface that emits strongly decreases by ~ 20% during the burst!
+Even when there are no detectable oscillations, there can be nonuniformity; we found that in one particular burst source, which has no oscillations, the fraction of the surface that emits strongly decreases by $\sim 20\%$ during the burst!
 If nonuniform emission is not included in the model, then the neutron star radius will be underestimated.
-See https://arxiv.org/abs/2302.05893 for a recent discussion of these issues (concluding that nonuniform emission is likely) for some young nonaccreting neutron stars.